Kitchener-Waterloo Record fonds. - 1878-1988.

 The Berliner Journal began in Dec.
 29, 1859 by Frederick Rittinger and John Motz, and was located on Queen St. S in Kitchener.
 Motz remained editor until his death in 1899, at which time his some William acquired his father's interest.
 When Rittinger died in 1915 his share was acquired by W.D.
 Euler.
 The weekly Journal ended on May 10, 1924.

-In 1928 the Kitchener Daily Record was re-named the Kitchener-Waterloo Record, which name it retained until 1994, when it became simply The Record.
-Also in 1928 the paper moved from its home at 49 King St. W. to a new building at Queen and Duke St., 30 Queen St. N., where it was to stay for 44 years until moving in May 1973 to 225 Fairway Road.
+In 1948 the Kitchener Daily Record was re-named the Kitchener-Waterloo Record, which name it retained until 1994, when it became simply The Record.
+In 1928 the paper moved from its home at 49 King St. W. to a new building at Queen and Duke St., 30 Queen St. N., where it was to stay for 44 years until moving in May 1973 to 225 Fairway Road.
 When William J. Motz died in 1946 his son John E. Motz took over as publisher.
 The by-then Senator Euler sold his interest to Southam Press in 1953.
 John E. Motz died in 1975 and the Motz Family continued to own a controlling interest in the paper until 1990, when it was sold to Southam.
 (Source: Kitchener-Waterloo Record Centennial Souvenir, Feb.
 8, 1978.
 For the later history of this paper, see the Wikipedia article.)

 Fonds consists of material relating to the history and operations of the Kitchener-Waterloo Record, from its beginnings in 1878 to 1988.
 Also consists of historical materials on the history of the Waterloo Region including newspaper articles, slides, photographs, and negatives.
 Includes legal documents, clippings, ephemera, publications, artifacts, office files, photographic materials, and films.